Identification and Management of ADHD and Impulse Control in Tourette Syndrome

 Physicians: The Warren Alpert Medical School of Brown University designates this live activity for a maximum of 1.0 AMA PRA Category 1 CreditTM .
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Psychologists: The Massachusetts Psychological Association is approved by the American Psychological Association to sponsor Continuing Education (CE) for psychologists.
-MPA maintains responsibility for this program and its content.
+Psychologists: This program is sponsored by the Massachusetts Psychological Association.
+Massachusetts Psychological Association is approved by the American Psychological Association to sponsor continuing education for psychologists.
+Massachusetts Psychological Association maintains responsibility for this program and its content.

 Physician Assistants & Nurse Practitioners: Participants will receive a Certificate of Attendance stating this program is designated for 1.0 hours AMA PRA Category 1 Credit™.
 This credit is accepted by the AAPA and AANP.